hrtk90/invisible-hands-api-triage/README.md

 ## Research Scope and Intended Use

-This prototype is a methodological demonstrator rather than a formal research output.
-It tests how V&A Collections API metadata can support first-stage archival triage by making catalogue-supported clues, documentation gaps, and potential follow-up routes more explicit.
-Its outputs are intended to support, not replace, close object study and archival research.
+This prototype tests how V&A Collections API metadata can support first-stage archival triage by making catalogue-supported clues, documentation gaps, and potential follow-up routes more explicit.
+Its outputs support close object study and archival research by providing a structured exploratory layer for collections-data analysis.

 ## Run Tests on Windows